Apros7/GrammatikTAK/README.md

 * GrammatiktakBackend: development of backend 2.0. main.py is the backend.
 Currently used.

 ### Other:
-**To read more about the structure of the backend, see the readme in GrammatiktakBackend**
+**To read more about the structure of the backend, see the readme in GrammatiktakBackend.**